openequella/openequella.github.io/guides/HierarchyConfigurationGuide.md

 Where the option is unchecked, results are not displayed.
 This option could be used where a subtopic needs to be selected before results are displayed.

 #### Perform the following freetext query
 Enter search terms in the freetext query box to restrict results from this topic or subtopic to resources containing the specified terms.
-For example, entering the search term ‘equella’ in the query box means that only those resources containing the search term EQUELLA are displayed.
+For example, entering the search term ‘equella’ in the query box means that only those resources containing the search term openEQUELLA are displayed.

 There is no notification on the screen when performing a hierarchy search to inform the user that a freetext search term has been specified in the Hierarchy editor.